didix16/php-interpreter/README.md

 PHP Interpreter
 =

 A simple interpreter made in PHP.
-It allows to parse an abstract language tokens and do whatever you whant
+It allows to parse an abstract language tokens and do whatever you want

 ## Content